wikindx/wikindx/website/web/src/content/help-topics/search.md

 a small number can be converted to text and cached for fulltext search from within Advanced Search.
 Following is a list of the major text-type document formats and their caching support for fulltext search.

+Many old or rare office suite formats will not be directly supported.
+They are appointed to remove any ambiguity.
+Consider converting them to DOCX or ODF format before attaching them.

 The documents are analyzed according to their mime-type and then according to their extension if there is any ambiguity.

 The `plain/text` mime-type is a generic format that covers a multitude of files.
 As the search targets written documents, attachments with the following extension are excluded: CSV, TSV, SILK.

-Many old or rare office suite formats will not be directly supported.
-They are appointed to remove any ambiguity.
-Consider converting them to DOCX or ODF format before attaching them.
+Then encoding is assumed to be __UTF-8 only__.

 |Extension |Kind of document                    |Fulltext search |MIME Type
 |----------|------------------------------------|-------|----------------------------------------------------------------------------